March 31 - April 2nd - you will be certified in Lifeguarding, CPR-FPR, and First Aid. For more information, contact Chris Hamilton.

 - Includes blood pressure, cholesterol, glucose, Body Mass Index, and waist circumference

-- Free Flu Shots offered by Dick's House
+- Flu Shots offered by Dick's House

-- Free Wellness Mini-workshops
+- Mini Wellness Workshops

-- 10:30a - 10:50a -- PiYo® Strength, Maddie May
+- 10:30 AM - 10:50 AM -- PiYo Strength, Maddie May

 - If you love core conditioning and strength training, PiYo® Strength is your answer.
 This unique format shares the core-strengthening foundations of yoga and pilates, and builds it into a rhythmic, dynamic and intense workout designed to build strength and gain flexibility.
 While focusing on energy, power and rhythm, this format calls for yoga rebels!
 Beginners welcome.
 Please wear comfortable clothing with bare feet (comfortable work attire is acceptable however some sweating may occur so workout attire may be preferred).
 Yoga mats will be provided, or please bring your own.

-- 11a - 11:20a -- Introduction to Tai Chi, Claudia Henrion
+- 1:30 PM - 1:50 PM -- Introduction to Tai Chi, Claudia Henrion

 - Tai Chi is a relaxing form of exercise that builds strength, awareness, and balance.
 It is helpful for reducing stress and strengthening the immune system, as well as regulating both mind and body.
 Open to people of all ages and abilities.
 Please wear comfortable clothing (comfortable work attire is appropriate).

 For those that work at these locations, we hope you enjoyed the free biometric health screenings and chair massage, free yoga mats, and prize drawings!